Chikuwaq/phonon-pumping/README.md

 mingw32-make
 ```

+`CMakeLists.txt` determines whether the build should be Debug or Release mode.
+Look for the variable `DEBUG_MODE`.
 The executable will be saved under `build/bin/`.

 NOTE: On Windows, the executable might require the dynamic libraries `mingw64\bin\libstdc++-6.dll` and `libgcc_s_seh-1.dll` to be present in the same directory.
-In that case, simply copy-paste the dlls.
+In that case, copy-paste the dlls to the directory.

 ## How to use